waybyte/logicromsdk/docs/book/api/storage/storage.rst

 ===========================

 SDK provide simple APIs to manage data storage.
-The  storage APIs can be used to store data on storage media duing unavailability of network or for logging purpose.
+The  storage APIs can be used to store data on storage media during unavailability of network or for logging purpose.

 API Reference